Shen Yun: History

+Shen Yun Performing Arts, founded in New York in 2006 by Falun Gong practitioners, tours internationally with performances depicting traditional Chinese culture.
+The company has reported security incidents, including threats and vandalism, which it attributes to actors linked to the Chinese Communist Party, in the context of China’s longstanding restrictions on Falun Gong since 1999.

 Marketing

 Shen Yun promotes itself as "a presentation of traditional Chinese culture as it once was".
 It is heavily promoted in major cities with commercials, billboards, and brochures displayed in streets and in businesses, as well as in television and radio profiles.
 According to Jia Tolentino of The New Yorker, "The ads have to be both ubiquitous and devoid of content so that they can convince more than a million people to pay good money to watch what is, essentially, religious-political propaganda—or, more generously, an extremely elaborate commercial for Falun Dafa’s spiritual teachings and its plight vis-à-vis the Chinese Communist regime."
 Shen Yun's advertizing blitz campaigns have inspired several internet memes.
 In 2021, the troupe began billing its shows as "China Before Communism".

+A 2019 article in The New Yorker noted that a Shen Yun host claimed that both ballet and gymnastics had actually originated from Classical chinese dance and that their performers were showing a tradition that was thousands of years old.
+However, Emily Wilcox, a professor of Chinese studies at the University of Michigan, disputed these claims and explained that Chinese classical dance is a relatively a new art form that originated in China in the 1950s and that she had never heard of ballet and gymnastics being derived from it.

 Shen Yun performances are often presented or sponsored by regional Falun Gong groups, which has been banned by the Chinese government.
 Some audience members have objected to the show's promotion strategy, which does not note the religious- and political-themed content of the performance.
 Jim Kershner of The Spokesman-Review reported that while the show contained "a religious-political message", "[t]he vast majority of the show, however, has no overt message.
 It is dedicated mainly to keeping alive the traditional forms of Chinese music and dance that were suppressed during the Cultural Revolution of the 1960s and in subsequent decades."
 Chicago Tribune’s Gisela Orozco also noted that Shen Yun offered, "in a few passages, critical allusions to the communism that governs its country of origin, but without abounding on the subject."